gnosis118/paper-n-print/CRITICAL-SECURITY-FIXES-2025-10-11.md

 ## 🚨 **CRITICAL SECURITY VULNERABILITIES FIXED**

-Two critical security vulnerabilities have been identified and fixed in your Supabase database.
+Three critical security vulnerabilities have been identified and fixed in your Supabase database.

 ---